Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Conclusions

-Our results demonstrate the importance of resolving the UHECR energy and arrival mass or charge at the highest energies.
-We see a significant impact on the possible volumes consistent with the Amaterasu particle for the different cases considered here, and a more constrained measurement of the nominal energy reported for Amaterasu or evidence for a lighter arrival composition at these energies would leave little room for origins outside of the Local Void.
-Planned upgrades to existing observatories such as TAx4 \citep{Fujisue2023} and AugerPrime \citep{Castellina2019} will soon augment our knowledge, and we expect further advances from next-generation facilities such as POEMMA and GRAND \citep{Coleman2023}.
+Our results highlight the importance of resolving the UHECR energy and arrival mass or charge at the highest energies.
+We see a significant impact on the possible volumes consistent with the Amaterasu particle for the different cases considered here.
+For example, a more constrained measurement of the nominal energy reported for Amaterasu or evidence for a lighter arrival composition at these energies would leave little room for origins outside of the Local Void.
+Planned upgrades to existing observatories such as TAx4 \citep{Fujisue2023} and AugerPrime \citep{Castellina2019} will soon augment our knowledge, alongside improved data analyses methods leveraging neural networks to give new constraints on the UHECR spectrum and its composition \citep{Auger:2025ks}.
+We also expect further advances from next-generation facilities such as POEMMA and GRAND \citep{Coleman2023}.

-\section{acknowledgments}
+\section{Acknowledgments}

-We thank M. Unger, T. K. Bister, A. Fedynitch, and A. van Vliet for their valuable input during our discussions, as well as the Max Planck Computing and Data Facility for the use of the Raven HPC system.
+We thank M. Unger, T. K. Bister, and A. van Vliet for their valuable input during our discussions.
+We also thank A. Fedynitch and K. Watanabe for the UF23 model lenses.
+We acknowledge the Max Planck Computing and Data Facility for the use of the Raven and Viper HPC systems.
 N. Bourriche acknowledges the financial support from the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094-390783311.

 \software{\texttt{astropy} \citep{2013A&A...558A..33A,2018AJ....156..123A}, \texttt{numpy} \citep{numpy}, \texttt{matplotlib} \citep{Hunter:2007}, \texttt{scipy} \citep{2020SciPy-NMeth}, \texttt{h5py} \citep{collette_python_hdf5_2014,h5py_7560547}, \texttt{seaborn} \citep{Waskom2021}, \texttt{cartopy} \citep{Cartopy}, \texttt{CRPropa 3} \citep{Batista2022}}